The Land of Lincoln is rich in history as it is in health insurance options for individuals, families, and low-income residents.

 Illinois operates a Health Insurance Marketplace in partnership with the federal government called Get Covered Illinois.3 You can apply for individual or family health insurance through the Marketplace, over the phone, by mail, or in-person at consumer assistance centers located statewide.
 This also applies if you’re a self-employed entrepreneur with no employees.

-Open enrollment for health insurance in Illinois (both on and off the exchange) generally runs from November 1 to December 15 each year.
-For 2020 coverage, the deadline was extended to December 18, 2019.
+Open enrollment for health insurance in Illinois (both on and off the exchange) generally runs from November 1 to January 15 each year.
 After this date, you can only enroll in Obamacare if you have a qualifying life event.

 Medicare Enrollment and Coverage Options in Illinois

 Illinois has the seventh-highest number of Medicare beneficiaries of any state.
 More than 2.2 million residents enrolled as of 2020.
 Approximately 73% are Original Medicare enrollees.
 The rest signed up for Medicare Advantage plans sold by private insurance companies.6

 Some residents also get Medicare Advantage through group retiree programs.
 For instance, members of Illinois’ Teachers’ Retirement Insurance Program have access to Medicare benefits through Total Retiree Advantage Illinois (TRAIL).
 TRAIL is a Medicare Advantage plan that offers medical and prescription drug coverage to eligible members and their dependents.